gitbucket/gitbucket-pages-plugin/README.md

 - move the jar file to `<gitbucket_home>/plugins/` (`gitbucket_home` defaults to `~/.gitbucket`)
 - restart gitbucket and enjoy

-Releases:
+Version compatibility:

-- 0.1: initial release, tested with gitbucket 3.9
+- 0.1: tested with gitbucket 3.9